 of El Hidalgo Ingenioso Don Quixote de La Mancha

 Right now and for the next five years, 15 children at Still Waters in a Storm, ages 7 through 15, are reading and translating Don Quixote from the Spanish original into English and retelling the tale as their own, reimagining the story of an old man in Spain in the late 1500s as a story of Spanish-speaking immigrant children living in Brooklyn today.
 Our adviser in translation is the world-renowned Edith Grossman, author of the authoritative English version of Don Quixote.

 Video by Thelma Boyiri

 We are also studying the historical context in which the book is situated, including the atrocities of imperial Spain and the Spanish Inquisition–a time and place remarkably similar to our own in its xenophobia and scapegoating and extremes of wealth and poverty.
-We are assisted in this study by Professor William Egginton of Johns Hopkins University and Professor Diana Conchado of Hunter College.
+We are assisted in this study by professors William Egginton of Johns Hopkins University and Diana Conchado of Hunter College.

 “The great novel has never been in better hands.” —Edith Grossman, Translator

 The families of Still Waters have left their native soil for the promise of prosperity and peace, only to run into the hard reality of the Bushwick barrio, just as Don Quixote leaves his village in order to live out his fantasy of heroism and discovers that the world can be hostile to dreams.
 His persistence in the face of unforgiving obstacles runs parallel to the unquitting determination of these families.
 Quixote maintains a child-like innocence and a genuine desire to help others just as the students at Still Waters remain innocent and compassionate even as they are surrounded by many types of violence, including the destabilizing force of gentrification and the daily traumas of living in poverty and fear of deportation.